Contact metric three manifolds and Lorentzian geometry with torsion in six-dimensional supergravity: Null contact metric structures

 \begin{definition} Let $E\in \Gamma(TN\otimes T^{\ast}N)$ be a field of endomorphisms on a manifold $N$.
 Then, $E$ is said to be {\bf integrable} if around every point $n\in N$ there exists a coordinate system on which the local matrix representation of $E$ has constant coefficients. \end{definition}

-For almost complex structures the previous definition is equivalent to the standard definition of integrabality in terms of existence of holomorphic charts.
+For almost complex structures the previous definition is equivalent to the standard definition of integrability in terms of existence of holomorphic charts.
 Necessary and sufficient conditions for a nilpotent endomorphism (such as $J$) to be integrable have been studied in the literature, see \cite{Kobayashi,Lejeune,Turiel,Thompson,Boubel} and \cite{BKM} for a thorough exposition of this and related topics.
-By a result of G. Thomson \cite[Theorem 2]{Thompson}, we have that $J\in \Gamma(\End(T(M\times\mathbb{R})))$ is integrable if and only if: \begin{itemize} \item The Nijenhuis torsion tensor of $J$ vanishes.
+By a result of G. Thomson \cite[Theorem 2]{Thompson}, we have that $J\in \Gamma(\End(T(M\times\mathbb{R})))$ is integrable if and only if the following three conditions hold simultaneously: \begin{itemize} \item The Nijenhuis torsion tensor of $J$ vanishes.

 \item $J$ is a zero-deformable field of endomorphisms.

 \item The distribution $\mathrm{Ker}(J)\subset T(M\times \mathbb{R})$ is involutive. \end{itemize}